The Book

 What the Book Is About

-For much of life, purpose can feel like something assigned.
+For much of our lives, purpose can feel like something assigned.

 By God.